 Posted by: Dr. Doug Van Eaton, CFA

-CFA® study tips are easy to come by.
+CFA® Program study tips are easy to come by.
 But which tips and techniques really work?

 By contrast, in a January 2013 article in Psychological Science in the Public Interest, five university researchers examined decades of evidence on the value of popular study techniques in terms of their increase in learning and retention, as well as their general applicability across different student characteristics, learning conditions, materials, and tasks.
 Here is a partial summary of what they found.